Zhurong (rover)

 Zhurong (祝融 (Zhùróng)) is a Chinese rover on Mars, the country's first to land on another planet after it previously landed two rovers on the Moon.
 The rover is part of the Tianwen-1 mission to Mars conducted by the China National Space Administration (CNSA).

 The spacecraft was launched on 23 July 2020 and inserted into Martian orbit on 10 February 2021.
-The lander, carrying the rover, performed a successful soft-landing on Mars on 14 May 2021, making China the third country to successfully soft-land a spacecraft on Mars and the second one to establish stable communications from the surface, after the United States.
-Zhurong was successfully deployed on 22 May 2021, 02:40 UTC.
+The lander, carrying the rover, performed a soft landing on Mars on 14 May 2021, making China the third country to successfully soft-land a spacecraft on Mars and the second one to deploy a rover on Mars that is transmitting, after the United States.
+Zhurong was deployed on 22 May 2021, 02:40 UTC.